modestyachts/CIFAR-10.1/README.md

 # CIFAR-10.1
-This repository contains the release of the CIFAR-10.1 dataset, a new test set for CIFAR-10.
+This repository contains the CIFAR-10.1 dataset, a new test set for CIFAR-10.
 We describe the creation of the dataset in the paper ["Do CIFAR-10 Classifiers Generalize to CIFAR-10?"](https://arxiv.org/abs/1806.00451).
+These images are a subset of the [TinyImages](http://horatio.cs.nyu.edu/mit/tiny/data/index.html) dataset.

 There are two versions of the CIFAR-10.1 dataset:
 - `default` is the recommended dataset for future experiments and corresponds to the results in Appendix D of our paper.